Payment Processing for Nonprofits | 10 Top Options for 2025

 • Incidental fees are charged for incidents that occur, such as if a donor’s credit card is declined.

-Payment processing fees can add up, and they are variable from different providers.
-If you use an online donation tool, or a front-end button connected to forms that receive data, this is the first fee and it’s usually 1-2% of the donation.
+Payment processing fees can add up and vary between providers.
+If you use an online donation tool or a front-end button connected to forms that receive data, the first fee is usually 1-2% of the donation.

 Unless you have a system that combines the donation tool and the payment processor, you’re looking at another fee for the payment processor, which can be 3-5% of the donation.